Coldcard/ckcc-protocol/README.md

   Sign a short text message

 Options:
-  -p, --path TEXT  Derivation for key to use
-  -v, --verbose    Include fancy ascii armour
-  -j, --just-sig   Just the signature itself, nothing more -s, --segwit     Address in segwit native (p2wpkh, bech32) -w, --wrap       Address in segwit wrapped in P2SH (p2wpkh) --help           Show this message and exit.
+  -p, --path DERIVATION  Derivation for key to use [default: m/44'/0'/0'/0/0] -v, --verbose          Include fancy ascii armour -j, --just-sig         Just the signature itself, nothing more -s, --segwit           Address in segwit native (p2wpkh, bech32) -w, --wrap             Address in segwit wrapped in P2SH (p2wpkh) --help                 Show this message and exit.

 % ckcc msg "Hello Coldcard" -p m/34/23/33
 Waiting for OK on the Coldcard...